A Brief History of Personality Tests...

 c.
 Predominance of yellow bile causes a choleric body.
 That person shall behave violently, angrily and aggressively.

 d.
 Predominance of black bile causes a melancholic body.
-Such a person shall fall into sadness, depression and melancholy (...not equating to the modern clinical depression?).
+Such a person shall fall into sadness, depression, and melancholy (...not equating to the common clinical depression?).

 He also believed that food, weather, life-periods and geographical conditions affect body temperaments.

-For example, warm foods (...their affect) causes your body to secret more yellow bile and result in a choleric behavior.
-Similarly, cold intakes (...their affect) cause more respiratory fluids and result in a melancholic behavior.
-He held that a healthy body is the direct result of a balance in the ratio of these four body
+For example, warm foods (...their effect) causes your body to secrete more yellow bile and result in a choleric behavior.
+Similarly, cold intakes (...their effect) cause more respiratory fluids and result in a melancholic behavior.
+He held that a healthy body is the direct result of a balance in the ratio of these four body temperaments.

 History of Personality Tests in the Changing Times...